khongcodes2/Wandering/NOTES.md

           dont define method as journey.spaces.count - we dont want to run it every time this should load a traveler info sidebar

-[ ] if already on journey
+[v] if already on journey
     continue journey?

 # travel loop
+journey.start

 load show journey.spaces.last, load a template/partial to extend functionality-
         - allow navigation (traveler.go)
         - allow for item pickup/drop (traveler.pickup)
     on traveler.go, run journey.tick
             use journey.clock to determine probability of journey.end (set journey.clock to 10)
             # reverse order of these 2 below
             if journey.tick == true
                 space selected for traveler.go added to journey.spaces (journey.clock += 1)
                 show that one (enter beginning of loop) elsif journey.tick == false || journey.clock==9
                 inform player their journey is ending
                 journey.clock set to 9
             elsif journey.clock == 10
             if on any space and session[:wrapup] true, redirect journey.end
             end

-# journey.end
+## journey.end
 [ ] 1/journeys#wrapup/
     [ ] if session[:wrapup].exists? && session[:wrapup] == 2 redirect to /GET wrapup_cast/
-    [ ] session[:wrapup] == 1
+    [v] session[:wrapup] == 1

 [v] 1/GET wrapup/ tell player journey ended & let player choose to record:
     [v] last thing traveler saw in the distance (new space) [v] last thing traveler saw before their feet (new item)

-[ ] 2/resource#new/
+[v] 2/resource#new/
-    [ ] new: if session[:wrapup]!=1 return header forbidden
+    [v] new: if session[:wrapup]!=1 disallow

 [v] 2/GET new_resource/ let player submit new resource